 Machine learning and big data are both very difficult, in practically every way.
 The necessary data science skills are rare among industry professionals, the data volumes are immense, and the infrastructure required to work on that data is complex.

-What Machine Learning Can Do for Manufacturing
+Top Article from 2019 - What Machine Learning Can Do for Manufacturing

 Michael Schuldenfrei, Chief Technology Fellow | OptimalPlus